bayinfosys/bayinfosys.github.io/_posts/2026-01-01-10-agent-memory.md

 # Memory in Agentic AI

-An AI agent differs from a stateless model call in one specific way: it accumulates.
+An AI agent differs from a stateless model call in one specific way: it accumulates state.
 It takes an action, observes a result, and that result shapes what it does next.
 Memory is the mechanism that makes accumulation possible.
 Without it, each call starts from the same place and the system has no continuity across interactions, sessions, or tasks.

 There are four timescales at which memory operates in agentic systems, each requiring different storage and retrieval approaches: within a single call (context and caching), within a session (coherence and state), across sessions with a user (intent understanding and refinement), and across all users (agent behaviour and self-improvement).